ben-pritchard/Enrollment-App/README.md

 This is an app written with Ruby, Rails, and Javascript that manages a database of enrollments.
 Through this app you can enroll, screen, unenroll, and edit subject enrollment information.
 You can also see the enrollment history of the subject as well as the current enrollment.

-Additional features I added include a search feature that allows you to filter your list of enrollments based off of certain attributes, pagination, and table sorting.
+Additional features I added include a search feature that allows you to filter your list of enrollments based off of certain attributes, a CSV import/export capability, pagination, and table sorting.
 Integration tests are also included.

 #Setup Instructions